This post is a travelguide about the best things to do in Almaty. My favourite city in Kazakhstan.

 5. Zenkov cathedral

-In the center of the Panfilov Park is the Senkov cathedral.
+In the center of the Panfilov Park is the Zenkov cathedral.
 One of the few Russian Orthodox churches that survived the Soviet Union.
 In that time it was a museum.
 But as soon as the Soviet Union broke down the church opened its doors again.
-The church also survived several earthquakes, because it is made of wood.
+The Zenkov cathedral also survived several earthquakes, because it is entirely made of wood.
 Remarkably no nails were used in the construction.

 The central mosque is the largest mosque in Almaty.
 The mosque is relatively new, but it was built on the site of an older mosque that burned down in 1987.